open-contracting/standard-development-handbook/docs/standard/technical/build.rst

    python util/make_versioned_release_schema.py

-Sphinx, which builds the documentation, doesn’t watch directories for changes.
+Sphinx, which builds the documentation, doesn't watch directories for changes.
 To regenerate the documentation whenever changes are made:

 -  If you are running macOS and have ``fswatch`` from Homebrew: